ondrik/ondrik.github.io/_pages/publications.md

 # 2020

-* Y. Chen, V. Havlena, O. Lengal, and Andrea Turrini.
-# 2020

-* Y. Chen, V. Havlena, O. Lengal, and Andrea Turrini.
+* Y. Chen, V. Havlena, O. Lengal, and A. Turrini.
 [A Symbolic Algorithm for the Case-Split Rule in String Constraint Solving](https://doi.org/10.1007/978-3-030-64437-6_18).
 In *Proc. of the 18th Asian Symposium on Programming Languages and Systems* --- [APLAS'20](https://conf.researchr.org/home/aplas-2020), Fukuoka, Japan,